 Duration: approx. 3.5 hours (including two breaks)

-Plot: Mozart’s Greek tragedy around King Idomeneo and the power of the Gods takes place in Crete, just after the Troyan War.
-Idomeneo returns to Crete after successful battles in Troy.
+Plot: Just after the Troyan War, Mozart’s Greek tragedy rolls up the story of King Idomeneo and the power of the Gods.
+After successful battles in Troy Idomeneo returns to Crete.
 His son Idamante, Mykenic princess Elettra, Troyan princess and prisoner of war Ilia, and the people of Crete await him.
 Consequently, a drama of love unfolds between the two princesses and the Cretian prince.
-Idamante’s conscience gets caught between Elettra, who symbolises his people, and Ilia, who belongs to the enemy but whom he had rescued from a sea storm earlier.
+Most dramatically, Idamante’s conscience needs to decide between Elettra, who symbolises his people, and Ilia, who belongs to the enemy but whom he had rescued from a sea storm earlier.

 Premiere: 1791, Prague